figment-networks/tezos-batch-payments/README.md

 ## Feedback Welcome

 Please let us know what you think or if you have any ideas for improvements!
-[Join our Discord](https://discord.gg/zqBZ2UG)
+[Join us on Telegram](https://t.me/FigmentNetworks)

 Interested in delegating with us?
-[Visit our Bakery](https://figment.network/tezos/bakery)
+[Visit our Bakery](https://figment.network/tezos)